The closed-open string map for $S^1$-invariant Lagrangians: Introduction

 It is the composition of $\CO^*$ with the canonical projection $HH^*(L,L)\to HF^*(L,L)$, and if $\CO^0$ is injective, so is $\CO^*$ (but not vice versa).
 Although $\CO^0$ generally carries less information than $\CO^*$, it is sometimes easier to compute.
 For example, we compute $\CO^0$ when $L$ is the real locus of a complex toric Fano variety $X$, see Theorem~\ref{th:toric_CO_0}.
 This map turns out to be non-injective in many cases, e.g.~for $\RP^{2n+1}\subset \CP^{2n+1}$ over a characteristic 2 field.
 The aim of the present paper is to study the higher order terms of the full closed-open map $\CO^*$, and to find examples when $\CO^*$ is injective but $\CO^0$ is not.

 Specifically, let us consider the following setting: a loop $\gamma$ of Hamiltonian symplectomorphisms preserves a Lagrangian $L$ setwise.
-Let $\S(\gamma)\in QH^*(X)$ be the Seidel element of $\gamma$, then from Charette and Cornea~\cite{CC13} one can see that $\CO^0(\S(\gamma))=1_L$, the unit in $HF^*(L,L)$.
+Let $\S(\gamma)\in QH^*(X)$ be the Seidel element of $\gamma$, then from Charette and Cornea~\cite{CC16} one can see that the unit in $HF^*(L,L)$.
 Our main result, Theorem~\ref{th:CO_invt_lag}, is a tool for distinguishing $\CO^*(\S(\gamma))$ from the Hochschild cohomology unit in $HH^*(L,L)$; this way it captures a non-trivial piece of the full closed-open map $\CO^*$ not seen by $\CO^0$.
 We apply Theorem~\ref{th:CO_invt_lag} to show that $\CO^*$ is injective for some real Lagrangians in toric manifolds, and also for monotone toric fibres which correspond to (non-Morse) $A_2$-type critical points of the Landau-Ginzburg superpotential.

+After this paper had appeared, Evans and Lekili \cite{EL15} proved split-generation for all orientable real toric Lagrangians, and all monotone toric fibres in zero characteristic, by completely different methods.
+They make use of the fact that these are homogeneous Lagrangians (i.e.~ they are orbits of Hamiltonian group actions), while we only use the fact these Lagrangians are invariant under certain Hamiltonian loops.

-We will now mention some examples regarding real Lagrangians, and postpone all discussion of monotone toric fibres, along with an introductory part, to Section~\ref{sec:toric_fibre}.
+We will now mention our examples regarding real Lagrangians, and postpone all discussion of monotone toric fibres, along with an introductory part, to Section~\ref{sec:toric_fibre}.